AtamaCo/docs/docs/composer-core/business-capability.md

 ## Refresh Business Capability Data

-At the moment, we don't have any automatic refresh interval or webhooks set up.
-That means, to get the latest data from your source systems, you need to manually refresh the index.
+At the moment we don't have any automatic refresh interval or webhooks set up.
+That means to get the latest data from your source systems you need to manually refresh the index.

 1. Open the business capability that you want to refresh.
 2. From the hamburger menu in the top right, click on "Refresh data".